XiaoqiXu77/Signature_BCI/README.md

 ## Contact

-If you have any questions or suggestions, feel free to contact via xiaoqi.xu at isae-supaero.fr
+If you have any questions or suggestions, feel free to contact via 77xiaoqiqi at gmail.com